Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Heart Temple🎭.md

 # Struggles
 - [[CARDS/· Related Concepts & Theories ·/Boredom\|Boredom]]
 - Lack of desire, which leads to bitterness
+- The heart temple is often heartless and enjoys codependency and abuse.
 ---
 # Temple Integration